 - Fixed Arlo fields being mapped to Salesforce for the entity will be displayed.
 Learn more about fixed field mappings.

-- In Arlo, ensure you have activated the field you would like to map to Salesforce.
-Learn how to configure system and custom fields in Arlo.
-In Salesforce, also ensure you have the field available that you would like to map to.
+Before attempting to map a new field ensure that, in Arlo, you have activated the field you would like to map to Salesforce (Learn how to configure system and custom fields in Arlo) and, in Salesforce, you have the field available that you would like to map to.
+Once the fields are available in both systems, follow the instruction below.

 - In Salesforce, from the field mapping settings, click Add Row.